 Have you got a question about using free password managers?
 Feel free to check out our FAQ down below!

-If you’re looking for the best overall password manager plan that doesn’t cost anything, we recommend giving LastPass a try.
-This password manager’s free plan isn’t as restrictive as other options, giving you access to everything you need without paying anything.
-This includes being able to access as many devices as you want without having to log out of your account to retrieve your passwords.
+If you’re looking for the best overall password manager plan that doesn’t cost anything, we recommend giving NordPass a try.
+This password manager’s free plan is incredibly secure compared to other options, giving you access to everything you need without paying anything.
+You can be sure that your passwords will be strongly encrypted, while also easy to reach for you when you want to log in on any platform.

-When it comes to ease of use, we’ve found that LastPass has the easiest interface to navigate and understand.
-Both new and experienced users have reported having had no problem using the password manager to add services, generate passwords, and save login information.
+When it comes to ease of use, we’ve found that RememBear has the easiest interface to navigate and understand.
+On top of that, it’s a lot of fun to work with.
+Both new and experienced users have had no problem using the password manager to add services, generate passwords, and save login information.
 It’s also available on all major platforms, making it simple to integrate into current processes.

 If you use an Android device, you should look into using Dashlane for your password management needs.
 Dashlane protects your password with 256-bit AES encryption and has an easy-to-use interface.
 Some of the extra features with this app include the VPN service, two-factor authentication, dark web monitoring, encrypted storage, and a one-click password changer.

 Dashlane makes a great choice for password management on your iPhone because of how easy it is to use, as well as the extra features and security the app provides.
-If you’re looking for a second option, we recommend giving either LastPass or NordPass a try.
-Both of these password manager apps have an intuitive iOS interface with excellent security features.
+If you’re looking for a second option, we recommend giving NordPass a try.
+This password manager app has an intuitive iOS interface with excellent security features.

-Our choice for the best free password manager app for Windows is LastPass.
+Our choice for the best free password manager app for Windows is Blur.
 This password manager has an easy-to-use Windows app that provides a number of useful features on its free plan.